 - Length: 40 to 70 inches

-- Pressure is easy to control; great for most cleaning jobs
+- Pressure is easy to control with the built-in nozzle; great for most cleaning jobs

-- Adjustable head can spray at the perfect angle
+- Adjustable head snaps into position and can spray at any angle

-Get the Orbit gutter cleaner on Amazon or at Ace Hardware.
+Get the Orbit gutter cleaner at Amazon or Ace Hardware.

-The Amerimax Home Products 8300 Gutter Getter Scoop offers a budget-friendly option for cleaning out gutters without cleaning out the bank account.
+The Amerimax Home Products 8300 Gutter Getter scoop offers a budget-friendly option for cleaning out gutters without cleaning out your bank account.
 This plastic scoop features a flexible tip that improves its fit in the gutter as well as a high handle to keep hands out.

-The Gutter Getter Scoop is simple and easy to use.
+The Gutter Getter scoop is easy to use.
 It can hold a lot of debris at one time, and I found that pinching the sides of the scoop together helped minimize spilling when removing it from the gutter.
-I liked that the tip conforms to fit the gutter, but it’s also sturdy enough to chip away some of the buildup.
+I liked that the tip conformed to fit the gutter but was also sturdy enough to chip away some of the buildup.
 It can be a little awkward to use at first, and it definitely requires a ladder, but I found it to be an excellent value for the price.

 - Type: Scoop